Get access to everything we publish when you sign up for Outside+.

 In case Mother Nature decides to give you one more challenge from start to finish—as if the race itself wasn’t challenging enough—here are a few tips to help you stay dry without racing to the store and buying a rain jacket.
 Whether you’re navigating 26.2 miles, sloshing through 13.1, or splashing your way through your very first 5K in a notoriously rainy city, these tips will ensure you have the best race day possible:

-Stay Dry As Much As Possible Before the Race
+1. Prioritize Staying Dry Before the Race

+Avoid cotton and loose fitting clothes and opt for light apparel.
 Cotton or cotton-mixed fabric soaks up water and makes your clothes heavy to run in.
 Wear dri-wicking material; this way your clothes won’t hold the moisture.

 Also, make sure you’re running attire is as light as possible.
 If it is going to rain the entire race, wearing apparel that is light even when it is wet will save from feeling weighed down.

+If you can, wear form fitting clothes.
 Loose shorts tend to ride up when wet—not to mention, they become uncomfortable and unattractive—so the tighter the apparel, the better.
 This will also help prevent chafing, which will only be aggravated by soaked legs.